The General screen provides the following settings:

 Ignore Robot Exclusions

-Switch on this control to have SiteSucker ignore robots.txt exclusions, the Robots META tag, and the X-Robots-Tag HTTP header.
+Switch on this control to have SiteSucker ignore robots.txt directives, the Robots META tag, and the X-Robots-Tag HTTP header.
 See Robot Exclusions for more information about robots.txt, the Robots META tag, and the X-Robots-Tag HTTP header.

 Note: SiteSucker always honors robots.txt directives aimed specifically at SiteSucker.